MsWik/project/README.md

 First deploy - User push code to GitHub, via Jenkins start pipeline, which clone repo and start ansible playbook automaticaly.

-App update start manual from Jenkins pipeline.
+App update start manual from Jenkins pipeline. jankinsfile - start the deployment procedure updateJenkinsfile - start the update procedure

+the update actually goes through the removal of previously installed packages

 All piplene and playbook have integration with Slack.